blakebyer/blakebyer.com/docs/_posts/2025-07-30-statsintro.md

 The design of the boxplot lends itself to easy calculation of summary statistics.
 The five used by Tukey are discussed below.
 While the boxplot offers a visual representation of locality, skewness, and spread, here is the mathematical basis of each.

-1. Locality: mean, median, and mode.
+1. Locality: mean, median, or mode.
 2. Skewness:
 $$\tilde{\mu_3} = \frac{\sum_{i}^{N}(X_i - \bar{X})^3}{(N-1)\times\sigma^3}$$
+where

-where $$N$$ = number of variables in the distribution
+$$N$$ = number of variables in the distribution

 $$X_i$$ = random variable

 $$\bar{X}$$ = mean of the distribution

 $$\sigma$$ = standard deviation
-3. Spread: range (max - min), IQR, standard deviation, variance
+3. Spread: range (max - min), IQR, standard deviation, or variance.

 ### Summary Statistics ###
 The Tukey Five-Number Summary (after the mathematician John Tukey) of a data set consists of the: